PennLINC/aslprep/docs/workflows.rst

-This sub-workflow concatenates the transforms calculated upstream (see `Head-motion estimation`_, `Susceptibility Distortion Correction (SDC)`_ if fieldmaps are available, and an anatomical-to-standard transform from `Preprocessing of structural MRI`_ to map the ASL and CBF images to the standard spaces given by the ``--output-spaces`` argument (see :ref:`output-spaces`).
+This sub-workflow concatenates the transforms calculated upstream (see `Head-motion estimation`_, `Susceptibility Distortion Correction (SDC)`_ if fieldmaps are available, and an anatomical-to-standard transform from `Structural Preprocessing`_ to map the ASL and CBF images to the standard spaces given by the ``--output-spaces`` argument (see :ref:`output-spaces`).
 It also maps the T1w-based mask to each of those standard spaces.